RND-SOFT/lusnoc/README.md

 # Lusnoc

 Lusnoc is reliable gem to deal with [Consul](https://www.consul.io).
-It is designed to be simple and without any background magic.
+It is designed to be simple and work without dark background magic.
 It is inspired by [consul-mutex](https://github.com/discourse/consul-mutex)(which has hard background magic).

 ## FAQ